gameFace22/lucif3rr.github.io/_posts/2014-06-29-Authentication.md

+<!---
+Authentication
+-->

 ---
-Layout: POST
+Layout: post
 Title: Authentication & Sessions
 ---

-<!---
-Authentication
--->
 Synopsis
 ---------------
 Authentication is the act of establishing something (or someone) as authentic, to check that claims made by or about the thing are true.
 Session Management is a process by which a server maintains the state of an entity interacting with it.